Vapok/AdventureBackpacks/README.md

 * Optional Right Click Quick Transfer (Fast Item Transfer)
   * Allows single right-click transfer of an item/stack of items between Player Inventory and any Open Container
   * This is the same functionality that's available as the stand-alone mod **Fast Item Transfer**
+* Outward Run Away Mode
+  * Pressing the Quick Drop keybind (default is `Y`), will immediately release the equipped backpack and drop it behind the player on the ground.
+  * This feature is optional, and is disabled out of the box.

 ## Effects Used In This Mod